101 Cooking For Two

 Can I bake chicken thighs in a toaster oven?

-What to do about smoking ovens?
+🔥What to do about smoking ovens

 Blue ribbon divider used for visual effect

-full plate of chicken thighs
+Large plate of cooked chicken thighs.

-Oven Baked Chicken Thighs
+Crispy Oven Baked Chicken Thighs

 From Dan Mikesell AKA DrDan

-Prep Time: 5 minutes
+Prep Time: 5 minutes minutes

-Cook Time: 30 minutes
+Cook Time: 30 minutes minutes

-Total Time: 35 minutes
+Total Time: 35 minutes minutes

 Servings #/Adjust if desired 2 servings